-Private systems within the Village are covered under Waushara County Ordinances.
-Typically, private on-site systems are designed for each household or business based on the site's soil characteristics and capabilities.
+Private on-site wastewater treatment systems (POWTs) serve all of the Town of Coloma.
+Typically, individual systems are designed for each household or business based on the site's soil characteristics and capabilities.
 However, in some cases, a community, or 'cluster' system, may be used to serve more than one household.
+In rare cases, some existing development may have only a privy or no system at all.
 On-site systems, depending on the type and maintenance frequency, can function for 15 to 30 years and can cost-effectively treat wastes in rural areas not served by public sewers.

-Beginning in 2000, Waushara County began an inspection program for POWTs.
-Newer POWTs built since 2000 are inspected every three years.
+Beginning in 2000, Waushara County began an inspection program for POWTS.
+Newer POWTS built since 2000 are inspected every three years.
 Additional systems are included in the inspection program as they are replaced, or if there has been an improvement of over 25% of existing buildings and/or structures.
-Waushara County does allow holding tanks systems for new construction, and as an option for replacement situations.
+Waushara County does not allow holding tanks systems for new construction, although they are an option for replacement situations.
 The Comm 83 rules do allow the use of holding tanks for new construction, however, individual counties and municipalities can continue to enforce such a ban at their discretion.
 The allowance of private on-site treatment systems will certainly be needed to accommodate new and existing development within the rural portions of the planning area.

-As of October of 2008 the State of Wisconsin has created new requirements that will greatly affect POWTs.
-This change requires that by 2011 all counties in the state have a complete inventory of every POWTs in their area.
-By 2013 all POWTs will need to be part of the same inspection program that POWTs built since 2000 are a part of.
+As of October of 2008, the State of Wisconsin created new requirements that will greatly affect POWTS.
+This change requires that by 2011 all counties in the state have a complete inventory of every POWTS in their area.
+By 2013 all POWTS will need to be part of the same inspection program that POWTS built since 2000 are a part of.